-Step 2: Go to a Journalism School
+Step 2: Go To A Journalism School

 Here are some of the best journalism schools in Australia:

-Those who are currently working in the profession and want to enhance their skills might benefit from a bachelor's degree in journalism.
+Those currently working in the profession and want to enhance their skills might benefit from a bachelor's degree in journalism.
 It is also a fantastic opportunity for those who want to switch their sociology, psychology, business, law, or other humanities and arts professions to a successful career in journalism.

-Step 3: Complete an Internship
+Step 3: Complete Internships

 Many universities and colleges in Australia promote journalism learning through school community radio stations, campus newspapers, and even television production laboratories in some cases.
 At the undergraduate level, podcasting and online blogging have become more popular.